kishorek29att/dsnano_capstone_v2/README.md

  **Model**:
   Using customer, transaction and offer data, engineered features and built models.<br>
+  Built 3 models - Decision Tree Classifier model, Random Forest Classifier Model and KNeighbors Classifier Model.<br>
   Evaluated models using the Accuracy metric. <br>
   Accuracy metric is selected as it works best for classification models. <br>
+  As part of model refienment,performed hyperparameter tuning using Gridsearch technique analyzed the prediction accuracy scores from all the models.
-  Chose Decision tree as the best performing model<br>
+  Chose Decision tree as the best performing model based on prediction accuracy<br>
-  Also documented future improvemnets as well<br>
   <br>
  **Future improvements**<br>
   To employ additional Model tuning,more feature engineering to identify features can be implemeted in future to improve the model <br>
-  This model can also be fine tuned using a Grid Search, for trying different types of kernels.<br>
   <br>
  **Conclusion**<br>
    As part of the project, am able to accomplish below tasks.<br>